A warm welcome awaits you on the shores of the Firth of Forth

 Forth Bridges

-Visible from Arthur’s Seat and Salisbury Crags are the iconic Edinburgh landmarks of the three Forth bridges, located on the Firth of Forth, linking Lothian with Fife at Queensferry.
-The Forth three bridges are a scenic place to visit near Edinburgh.
+Visible from Arthur’s Seat and Salisbury Crags are one of the most famous landmarks in Edinburgh - the three Forth Bridges, located on the Firth of Forth, linking Lothian with Fife at Queensferry.

-Inscribed as a UNESCO World Heritage Site, the famous red arches of the Forth Bridge is one of the places to see in Edinburgh and spans the Firth of Forth at the site of what was once one of the busiest ferry crossings in Scotland.
+A UNESCO World Heritage Site, the famous red arches of the Forth Railway Bridge span the Firth of Forth at the site of what was once one of the busiest ferry crossings in Scotland.
 Construction started on this railway bridge in 1883 and it opened in 1890.
 It is 2.5km long.
-6.5 million rivets were used to construct the Forth Bridge and around 200 trains a day use the bridge.
+6.5 million rivets were used to construct the Forth Bridge and around 200 trains a day use the Forth railway bridge.
 It is estimated to need 240,000 litres of paint to paint the famous red steel.
 The term “be like painting the Forth Bridge” is used to describe a task that can never be completed, which was a reference to the fact that once the painters reached the end of the 2.5km span it was time to start at the beginning again.
 However, the use of a special paint means that the bridge should not need to be painted again for 25 years.

-The Forth Road Bridge was opened in 1964 by Her Majesty the Queen.
-At the time, this long span suspension bridge was the first bridge of its kind in the UK, the longest outside the USA, and the fourth longest in the world.
+The Forth Road Bridge was opened in 1964 and was the first long span suspension bridge in the UK, the longest outside the USA, and the fourth longest in the world.
 With the approach viaducts it is 2.5km long.

 The Queensferry Crossing was opened in August 2017 and its 2.7km long span makes it the longest three-tower, cable-stayed bridge in the world.
 Over 23,000 miles of cabling were used on the bridge, which is almost the same distance as the circumference of the earth at the equator (24,874 miles).
 It was originally known as the Forth Replacement Crossing and was re-named the Queensferry Crossing in 2013 after a public vote.